How a state takeover of a New Jersey school district worked out

-News 8 wanted to show you what we could be facing here in Rochester if this goes through, so we went down to Camden, New Jersey to learn more.
+News 8 wanted to show you what we could be facing here locally if this goes through, so we went down to Camden, New Jersey to learn more.

 The Camden City School District has been under state control since 2013.
 Samantha Price, senior counsel for the district, said the process to be taken over by the state doesn’t happen overnight.